open-contracting/standard/standard/standard.md

     The Popolo Project - [http://popoloproject.com/specs/\#conformance](http://popoloproject.com/specs/#conformance)

 ### A note on framework contracts
 Many public procurements take place under framework agreements, or standing arrangements.
 These help facilitate routine purchasing.
 Suppliers are pre-approved to provide a list of goods or services.
-In this case, there are typically multiple contracts under a given award.
-In the case of a framework contract an award notice would define the framework and this information would be stored in the contracting record under Award.
-Then the multiple contracts that are issued under the contract will hold the seperately issued contracts under this framework award.
+Under a framework agreement, there are typically multiple contracts that are all authorized by a single award.
+In the data standard, an award notice release would define the framework and this information would be stored in the contracting record under Award details.
+Then there will be multiple contract signature releases and each one would create a new Contract section in the contracting record.
+This provides a way to aggregate all the information on the contracts given under a single framework agreement.

 ### Linking to documents
 There are often many documents associated with a contracting process including tender specifications, contract documents, performance reports etc. The standard will